HarelPoms/HarelsNodeJSProject/README.md

     -- Request must inlcude a token in its header, of a logged in business user
 ```

+Response :
+-Will return the cards which the user has created.

 ### Get a specific card

 ``` bash http
     GET /api/cards/:id
 ```
 -- no requirements are needed, neither in the header or the body of the request
+-- id must be a valid id of an existing card

+Response :
+-Will return the card as it is in the database.

 ### Create a new card